 Broken PS4 power button: On the original PlayStation 4, which has a touch-sensitive button, it can stop working if you've accidentally dropped it or opened it.
 If you've dropped it or opened it, there is a possibility the metal plate that is under the casing that touches the copper pad that is on the motherboard of the PS4 is damaged or has moved from its original place.

 This can be fixed by removing the cover again and putting the metal plate back in its place.
 Or if it is only bent, you can try bending it again properly.
 If this didn't work either, you can simply replace it.
+If your PS4 external hard drive not working, click the link below to see the full guide and fix it.

 We know of a few solutions to what you can do when your PS4 disc drive is not working.
 Here's what you should do: